List of Futurama characters: Cubert Farnsworth

 Cubert Farnsworth (voiced by Kath Soucie) is Professor Farnsworth's clone, which the Professor produced to serve as his heir and continue his scientific legacy.
 He is introduced in the episode "A Clone of My Own", in which he rejects Farnsworth and becomes hostile to the entire Planet Express crew.
 Professor Farnsworth reveals that he had been lying about his age, and is taken to the Near Death Star for retirement.
-The crew rescues the professor using Cubert's (and thus the Professor's) DNA to gain entry, and Cubert announces that he will continue the professor's science after all.
+The crew rescues the professor using Cubert's (and thus the Professor's) DNA to gain entry, and Cubert (after taking a hard hit to his head) announces that he will continue the professor's science after all.

 The Professor created Cubert with the intention that he would continue his work after discovering that his life was wasted with nothing but failed or worthless inventions.
 Hubert is delighted until he discovers that Cubert's intentions are not as he planned.
 Cubert wants to do something 'better' with his life and does not accept the responsibility Hubert gives to him.
 He believes that most things happen to be "Impossible" contrary to the Professor's belief that nothing is impossible.
 Cubert has an epiphany after getting hit on the head, realizing how the starship engines Hubert invented work, allowing them to be repaired while Hubert is incapacitated.
 After this, he decides he wants to follow in his "father's" footsteps after all.
 Cubert became friends with Dwight Conrad, the son of Planet Express's resident bureaucrat Hermes Conrad.

 Dwight Conrad

-Dwight Conrad (voiced by Bumper Robinson in the TV series, Phil LaMarr in the films) is the son of Hermes Conrad and LaBarbara Conrad.
-He is a close friend and Dungeons & Dragons player with Cubert Farnsworth, and takes after his father in the ways of accounting and bureaucracy.
+Dwight Conrad (voiced by Bumper Robinson in two episodes, Phil LaMarr in the rest of the series) is the son of Hermes Conrad and LaBarbara Conrad.
+He is a close friend and Dungeons & Dragons player with Cubert Farnsworth, and follows his father in the ways of accounting and bureaucracy.